I LOVE my KitchenAid Artisan Series 5 Quart Tilt-Head Stand Mixer The sleek design and durability have made this mixer a kitchen status symbol.

 These attachments will fit any KitchenAid Mixer, no matter the model or when it was manufactured.
 It will fit your mixer, your neighbors’ mixer (yeah, you better hide ’em), they’ll even fit the mixer Grandma left you in her will.
 KitchenAid actually GUARANTEES it!

 But, wait!
 There’s more!
 After you’ve picked out your perfect set of attachments, let’s look into their assortment of mixing bowls.

 Your KitchenAid is a thing of beauty, a sleek, shining piece of art on your countertop but now you can make it even more alluring with a decorative mixing bowl!

-The ceramic bowls are titanium reinforced to resist chipping, cracking, crazing and staining, and is guaranteed with a 5-year no-chip limited warranty.
+The ceramic bowls are titanium reinforced to resist chipping, cracking, crazing and staining, and are guaranteed with a 5-year no-chip limited warranty.
 They’re freezer, microwave, dishwasher and oven (up to 475°F) -safe.

-The glass bowls are freezer, diswasher and microwave friendly (although they may break more easily than the ceramic style).
-Both styles fit the locking mechanism of any of the tilt head models.
+The glass bowls are freezer, dishwasher and microwave friendly (although they may break more easily than the ceramic style).
+Both styles fit the locking mechanism of any of the tilt-head models.

-The KitchenAid Stand Mixer is a true classic.
-It’s original design was so well done it has needed very few alterations since they first entered the market.
+The KitchenAid Artisan Series 5 Quart Tilt-Head Stand Mixer is a true classic.
+Its original design was so well done it has needed very few alterations since it first entered the market.
 They come in a full range of attractive colors and possess accessibility that anyone can handle.

-From the young, eager chefs just entering the kitchen to professional chefs who want a quality product, these mixers are quintessential examples of an industrial-grade machine disguised in a pretty color..
-This wide appeal is what helps make KitchenAid mixers standout among other mixing appliances.
+From the young, eager chefs just entering the kitchen to professional chefs who want a quality product, these mixers are quintessential examples of an industrial-grade machine disguised in a pretty color.
+This wide appeal is what helps make KitchenAid Artisan Series 5 Quart Tilt-Head Stand Mixers stand out among other mixing appliances.